Help

 • Delete without moving to Trash

-• Move duplicates to a folder
+• Move to folder

 Remove preferences of Duplicate File Finder